Family Volunteering -

 What makes this project ethical?

-The marine volunteer programme was set up to give citizen scientists the opportunity to participate in vital marine monitoring and research, at the same time gaining a wide variety of practical marine research skills.
+The marine volunteer programme was set up to give family volunteers the opportunity to participate in vital marine monitoring and research.
+It is also a learning programme, where everyone will gain a wide variety of practical marine research skills.
 Data collected by volunteers is used for specific research projects, and databases are used in policy making to protect and preserve Mozambique’s marine wildlife.
 The project involves the local community and supports sustainable livelihood projects.

-- Marine megafauna research; focusing on the area’s strong populations of whale sharks and manta rays, endangered reef turtles, and migratory humpback whales (July – September).
+- Marine megafauna research.
+This research focuses on the area’s strong populations of whale sharks and manta rays, endangered reef turtles, and migratory humpback whales (July – September).
 Their goal is to complete world-leading research on the diversity, habitat use, demographics and movement patterns of these animals to inform long term conservation practices and strategies.
 By combining this research with data collected on the smaller marine creatures, such as plankton, sea horses and smaller rays, a picture of Tofo’s complete ocean ecosystem can be formed.

-- Community engagement and alternative livelihood development; 60% of Mozambique’s people live in coastal areas, placing increasing and significant pressure on the marine environment.
+- Community engagement.
+60% of Mozambique’s people live in coastal areas, placing increasing and significant pressure on the marine environment.
 Illegal poaching and over-fishing are endemic.
-Volunteers are involved with community livelihood and sustainable fishing projects to reduce the reliance on fragile marine resources.
+Volunteers will have the opportunity to visit local communities and understand the challenges faced by communities who rely on the ocean for food.

-For more information on participating in annual whale research, please visit our Humpback Whale Expedition page.
+For more information on participating in annual whale research, please visit our Humpback Whale Research page.
+Family volunteers are welcome to join the Humpback Whale Research Programme as well.

 The legendary beaches of Tofo and Barra boast some of the world’s best diving and snorkelling, and is a world-renowned scuba mecca.